nejohnson2/homebrew-sdr/README.md

 # homebrew-sdr
-This repository is a collection of **Homebrew** formulas to install various SDR software components.
+This repository is a collection of **Homebrew** formulas and directions to install various SDR software components.
 After much pain and suffering always trying to get thing installed properly I started using **Homebrew** which has really simplified the process.
 Certainly each install will be different, but I hope this provides a good foundation to get up and running with your SDR.

 Currently, there are formulas for:
   - Python